Check whether WebRTC is exposing your IP address.

 Does disabling WebRTC break websites? expand_more

-Can a VPN prevent WebRTC leaks? expand_more
+Can a VPN help prevent WebRTC leaks? expand_more